at1as/Media-Database/README.md

 Year is optional.
 If not provided, first entry with a matching name will removed.

 See `$ python scripts/remove_entry.py --help` for more details

+#### Playback

+Some movie listing pages will show an embedded video player.
+This currently only works in Safari with H264 content which is not a subdirectory

 #### Apache